 Once the home of the Radziwill family, the castle now stands as a favorite Belarus tourism attraction offering the total exploration of the building and its sprawling gardens modeled on the lines of the traditional English rose gardens.

-Though it is often regarded as the “White Tower” the Tower of Kamyenyets, in reality, is red thanks to the red brick construction done during the 13th century.
-This significant Belarus point of interest can be found in the town of Kamyenyets and was once a part of several that stood all around the country in other cities of Belarus like Grodno and Brest.
+Though it is often regarded as the “White Tower,” the Tower of Kamenetz, in reality, is red thanks to the red brick construction done during the 13th century.
+This significant Belarus point of interest can be found in the town of Kamenetz and was once a part of several that stood all around the country in other cities of Belarus like Grodno and Brest.

 Sadly all of them bar one faced destruction during various wars.
 Besides a visit to this historic Belarus attraction, tourists can also drop in at one of the Brest Regional Museum branches situated here.